MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_ConfigurePrivilegedIdentityManagementForAADRoles.md

 # Lab 26: Configure Privileged Identity Management for Azure AD roles

-# RobertS -- This lab worked without issue.
-I was able to assign and the log in as Miriam and test the assignment.
-No changes needed, but to delete this note.

 ## Lab scenario

 A Privileged role administrator can customize Privileged Identity Management (PIM) in their Azure Active Directory (Azure AD) organization, including changing the experience for a user who is activating an eligible role assignment.
 You must become familiar with configuring PIM.